memepalentologist2002/fortune-mod/README.md

 * [Shlomi Fish’s Fortune Cookie Files](https://www.shlomifish.org/humour/fortunes/) - on his site, containing links to many other collections of fortune cookies.
 * [XML-Grammar-Fortune](https://web-cpan.shlomifish.org/modules/XML-Grammar-Fortune/) - an XML grammar for collections of quotes, allowing one to generate XHTML or plaintext.
 * [Anvari.org’s web interface to fortune](http://www.anvari.org/fortune/) - with many collections.

+Credit to Shlomi Fish, for the original repo.